michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 ## Design goals

 Our overall design goals were to not pass around our grid and adhere to the open/close principle.
-We aimed to only give out crucial information between classes and not pass every but of information.
+We aimed to only give out crucial information between classes and not pass every bit of information.
 We later learned about the possibility of others changing the information in objects that are passed in as parameters, so we adjusted our grid to reflect that.
 We also wanted to make it easy to add new types of grids and simulations, and by creating a superclass/abstract class for the grid and the simulation, it is easy to add different simulations